GabrieleMancini/Two-networks-coherence-simulations-analysis/README.md

 ## **Building the Neuron Model (NEST Extension)**

-The NMDA-enabled neuron model needs to be compiled before running simulations.
+The NMDA-enabled neuron model must be compiled before running simulations.
 The procedure follows the NEST tutorial *“Writing an extension module”*.

 ### **1 — Set the NEST installation directory**